hwyschka/literature/LIST.md

 * *Herbert, Philip J.*
   **Shape optimization with W 1,∞: A Connection Between The Steepest Descent and Optimal Transport**
   *{herbert2023}*

-* *Hirn, Adrian and Wollner, Winnifried*
-  **An Optimal Control Problem for Equations with p-Structure and its Finite Element Discretization**

 * *Jensen, Bjorn and Valkonen, Tuomo*
   **A Nonsmooth Primal-Dual Method With Invervowen PDE Constraint Solver**